DavisC0801/weather_for_sweaters_express/README.md

 This endpoint takes location as a query param, in the format of city,state.
 It also requires a valid API key in the body of the get request.
 It returns current, hourly, and daily forecast information for the city.

 #### /api/v1/favorites
 This endpoint takes a post request with a location in the format of city, state.
 It also requires a valid API key.
-If successful, this endpoint will add the requested city to your favorites for later use.
+If successful, this endpoint will add the requested city to the user's favorites for later use.

+This endpoint also will accept a get request with a valid API key.
+If successful, this endpoint will return the current weather for all cities in the users favorites.

+Finally, this endpoint will accept a delete request with a location in the format of city, state and a valid API key.
+If successful, this endpoint will delete the requested city from the user's favorites list.